ShawnGuerra-Bautista/SOEN363-Project2/README.md

-# SOEN363-Project2
+# Python Questions from Stackoverflow Couchbase Database Project
-Dataset used for SOEN 363 Project 2
+Dataset used for a class project

 ## How to install the required packages?
 - Install Couchbase Community edition